tw-kang/circleci-k8s-ansible/docs/INSTALLATION.md

 ## Installation Overview

-The installation process is divided as follows:
+The installation process follows this structure:

 1. **Control Machine Setup** - Configure Ansible environment
 2. **Target Nodes Preparation** - Pre-configure each cluster node
-3. **Cluster Deployment from Control Machine** - Deploy cluster via Ansible
+3. **Cluster Deployment** - Deploy cluster using the setup script

 ---

 ## Part 1: Control Machine Setup

-**The following tasks are performed on the Control Machine that will execute Ansible**
+**Execute on the Control Machine that will run Ansible**

 ### 1. Repository Clone and Environment Setup